 RO Water for Injection?
 Allowed by the European Pharmacopoeia from April 2017?

 The European Pharmacopoeia Commission recently announced the revision of monograph 0169 to allow for generation of EP Water for Injection (WFI) “by a purification process equivalent to distillation such as reverse osmosis, coupled with appropriate techniques”.
 These changes will align the EP with the USP and JP.
 Before making changes to existing WFI processes, a manufacturer must inform the appropriate regulatory agency(ies).
-Slides from an April 2015 EDQM webinar on Reverse Osmosis in the monograph are available here.
+Slides from an April 2015 EDQM webinar on Reverse Osmosis in the monograph.

 So are we really going to see RO Water for Injection?

 The recent press release from the EDQM states that non-distillation technology for producing WFI should be “equivalent in quality to that produced by distillation, where equivalence in quality does not simply mean compliance with a specification but also takes into account the robustness of the production method”.
 The press release also indicates that the next revision of Annex 1 ‘Manufacture of sterile medicinal products’ will include new guidance on production methods for Water for Injection (WFI).

 One the main delays in the publication of the revised Annex 1 draft relates to the issue of WFI production.
 The lack of specific GMP guidance on appropriate technologies in the PhEur monograph has driven Annex 1 contributors to provide additional guidance on the GMP requirements for WFI production.
 It is expected that Annex 1 will permit multi-effect and vapour-compression distillation, as well as certain (but definitely not all) membrane technologies.

 This could be great news for the Sterile Pharmaceutical Industry